upenn-airfoundry/kair-repo/README.md

 The SQL in [create_db.sql](create_db.sql) generates a sample user and creates basic relations.

+The KAIR repository is intended to support LLM reasoning that goes beyond RAG: rather than retrieving raw data segments, we can instead match questions / tasks against *enriched* knowledge: commentary, assessment, extraction, annotation, and interpretation *added* to the raw data.
+We provide a very general model of *entities* and *tags* that have associated embeddings and types: any RAG-style search can match against *raw or enriched data* and reason about relationships back to sources, papers, paragraphs, etc.

 ## Conceptual Framework

 The main backbone of the project is a simple graph representation of **entities** (nodes) and **associations** (edges).
 Entities include various properties and come from a closed set of types (enum).
 They are expected to have an *embedding*.